ProfRandom/WMB_OPub/WMB-Home/Ontics/Planemon Naked Eye Visibility.md

 - $R$ = radius of planet in terrans

 ## Naked-Eye Albedo Scaling for Terrestrial Planets
-This is based on the fact that an Earth-sized planet becomes too dim to see with the naked eye at distances farther than $2$ AU for a star with the Sun's Luminosity ($L\odot$).
+This is based on the fact that an Earth-sized planet becomes too dim to see with the naked eye at distances farther than $2$ AU for a star with the Sun's Luminosity ($L⊙$).
 For stars with luminosities different than the Sun's, $L$ is expressed in solar units.

 $$
 \begin{array}{ll}